* Shares in HK and Shanghai units to remain suspended

 * No reasons given for the suspension of trade

-* CRRC Corp says did not participate in the fund raising (Adds one investor denying participating in fund raising)
+* CRRC Corp says did not participate in fundraising (Adds China Unicom and Jefferies analyst comment)

 HONG KONG, Aug 17 (Reuters) - China Unicom's two main units said on Thursday their shares would remain suspended until further notice, one day after the group announced it was raising $11.7 billion from investors including Alibaba Group and Tencent Holdings.

-No reason was given for the continued suspension, which runs counter to expectations that trade would resume soon after details of the fund raising were released.
-One of the named investors said on Thursday it did not participate.
+No reason was given for the continued suspension, which runs counter to expectations that trading would resume soon after details of the fundraising were released.
+China Unicom's Hong Kong shares were suspended on Wednesday, while trading in its Shanghai-listed shares has been halted since early April.

-Adding to market confusion, the deal announcement by the Shanghai-listed unit was taken down from the Shanghai bourse website although it remained on the Hong Kong bourse's website as well as the website of the Hong Kong unit.
+And, adding to market confusion, the deal announcement was taken down from the Shanghai bourse website although it remained on the Hong Kong bourse's website as well as the website of the Hong Kong unit.

 One of the 14 investors which were named by China Unicom's Hong Kong unit, rail equipment maker CRRC Corp Ltd , denied making an investment through the purchase of shares in the Shanghai-listed unit.